ScryEngineering/scrygroup.com/content/tutorial-pages/2019-06-28/A_day_in_the_life_of_a_package_maintainer.md

 Note how we are now explicitly setting the distribution to be using `xenial`.
 This caused a breakage in the install because of a missing PPA, `ffmpeg` got moved into the official packages so the addition of a PPA is no longer needed.

 So at the end of the day no new features were shipped but I think important work was done.
 People will have installs that have updated and more secure dependencies.
-Also the CI system will actually be able to run, this is an important thing to keep running in an open source project because it is a feedback mechanism that will help new contributors.
+Also, the CI system will actually be able to run.
+This is an important thing to keep running in an open source project because it is a feedback mechanism that will help new contributors.